switchboardpy/switchboard/docs/user-documentation.rst

 `Bottle subapplications`_, `Django embedding`_, or `dispatch middleware`_ for
 any WSGI application.

+.. warning:: Secure Switchboard

-**Really Important Security Note**: Please configure this subapp so that only admins can access it.
+    Please configure this subapp so that only admins can access it.
 Switchboard is a powerful tool and should be adequately secured.

 Middleware
 ^^^^^^^^^^